imazen/imageflow/README.md

 > About the author: Nathanael Jones has a decade of experience in low-latency image server development.
 He created ImageResizer Server in 2006.
 ImageResizer v3 and v4 have since reached over one million downloads on NuGet, despite only supporting the IIS for Windows.

-ImageFlow will bring world-class image quality and performance to all languages through a C-compatible API and an evolvable operation graph, with initial focus on Node and Ruby.
+ImageFlow will bring world-class image quality and performance to all languages through a C-compatible API (libimageflow) and an evolvable operation graph, with initial focus on Node and Ruby.
 Linux, Mac, and Windows support is planned.

 ----